 It’s early in the morning when passengers disembark from the ferry in Souda Port.
 Chania still retain its charm through years.
 A few hours later, the crowd has been dissolved, roads full of cars, humidity and heat made the atmosphere stifling.

 We seek our way to our retreat, 75km away, at the southwestern tip of Crete.
 Very close to “always crowded” Elafonisi beach, Kedrodasos.
 We see the same turquoise water, light-colored sand and a protected cedar-forest along the coast, which so far has been spared from uncontrolled development.
-The marks of the E4 hiking path, which starts from the Pyrenees and ends in South Crete, run parallel the south coastline of Crete.
+The marks of the E4 hiking path in Loutro, which starts from the Pyrenees and ends in South Crete, run parallel the south coastline of Crete.
 We will keep this path to our side for almost our whole trip from Chania to Zakros, reminding to ourselves thatwe have chosen the easy way of travelling with a rental car.

 In Autumn, despite the obvious signs of human presence, the local residents gather up to clean the forest of garbage and trash.
 The beach is still a paradise and any attempt to describe what we see, will remind you a brochure of a travel agency.